The Priory Church of St Mary & St Bega - over 900 years of worship

-The present building was started in about 1120 by the Norman Lord of Egremont, after the conquest of Cumbria.
-It was buit on an existing religious site, evidenced by two 10th Century cross-shafts.
-It was the first monastic foundation in the west of Cumbria, and prospered until 1539, when Henry VIII closed down the monasteries.
+The present building was started in about 1120 by the Norman Lord of Egremont on an existing religious site, from which two 10th Century cross-shafts survive.
+It was the first monastery in the west of Cumbria, and functioned until 1539, when it was closed by king Henry VIII in the English Reformation.

-The monastic buildings were gradually demolished, but the nave of the building was kept as the Parish Church.
-Revival started in 1816 when the Theological College was founded, and over the next 50 years the Priory was gradually restored.
+The monastic buildings were gradually demolished, but the body of the church was kept in use as the Parish Church.
+Revival started in 1816 when the pioneering Theological College was founded here, and over the next 50 years the Priory was gradually restored.
+It is still the second longest religious building in Cumbria, surpassed only by Carlisle Cathedral.

-The Priory is the Anglican parish church of St Bees, and is open to the public during the day.
+Today, the Priory is the Anglican parish church of St Bees, and is open during the day.

 Ad-hoc guided tours can be arranged, Contact Chris Robson on 01946 822468 (email: icrobson1938@gmail.com).